Ukraine under Russian missile, drone attacks for second night, 12 killed

 Restrictions were imposed on at least four airports, including the main hub Sheremetyevo, the Russian civilian aviation authority, Rosaviatsiya, said.

-Major prisoner swap
+Prisoner swap

+On Sunday, Russia and Ukraine completed a three-day prisoner of war exchange, with each side swapping 303 more detainees, according to the Russian Defence Ministry and Ukrainian President Volodymyr Zelenskyy.

-The two sides traded fire as they engaged in their biggest prisoner swap since Moscow’s full-scale invasion of Ukraine in February 2022.
+The two sides traded fire as they engaged in their biggest prisoner swap since Russia’s full-scale invasion of Ukraine in February 2022.

 Kyiv and Moscow agreed to swap 1,000 prisoners of war and civilian detainees each in talks held in Istanbul, Turkiye, earlier this month – the first time the two sides had met face to face for peace talks.

-Ukraine’s President Volodymyr Zelenskyy and Russia’s Defence Ministry said each side brought home 307 more soldiers on Saturday, a day after each released a total of 390 servicemen and civilians.
+Zelenskyy and the Russian Defence Ministry said each side brought home 307 more soldiers on Saturday, a day after each released a total of 390 servicemen and civilians.

-Zelenskyy said on his official Telegram channel that further releases are expected on Sunday.

-The Russian Defence Ministry also said it expected the exchange to continue.